hmunfru/fiware-sdc/doc/installation-guide.rst

 The script will ask the following parameters:

-- Please enter the chef server URL: use the FQDN for the Chef server
+- Please enter the chef server URL: use the FQDN (type "hostname" to find out ) for the Chef server

 - A name for the new user: use "station1"